 - a) 30 hours of credit in courses approved by the student’s advisor with passing grades, and at least a 2.0 average, distributed over the following fields of study:

 - Art or Music (3 hours)

 - Philosophy, Religious Studies, or Political Thought (3 hours)

-- The Colloquium in Medieval Studies (MSP 3801) by the fall of the junior year (3 hours); this course will sometimes be taught in conjunction with a 3000-level class in an affiliated department
+- The Colloquium in Medieval Studies (MSP 3501) by the spring of the junior year (3 hours); this course will sometimes be taught in conjunction with a 3000-level class in an affiliated department

-- The Seminar in Medieval Studies (MSP 4801) in the fall or spring of the senior year (3 hours), generally administered as an independent study with the thesis director.
+- The Seminar in Medieval Studies (MSP 4995) in the fall or spring of the senior year (3 hours), generally administered as an independent study with a thesis director.

-- b) a senior thesis written under the supervision of a member of the faculty and approved by the student’s advisor and the director of the Medieval Studies Program.
-The grade for MSP 4801 (see above) will depend on the quality of the thesis and its timely completion.
+- b) a senior thesis written under the supervision of a member of the faculty and approved by the student’s advisor and the Director of the Medieval Studies Program.
+The grade for MSP 4995 (see above) will depend upon the quality of the thesis and its timely completion.

 3. The major may be combined with another departmental program as a double major.

 As an interdisciplinary major, Medieval Studies requires the student to explore sources and methods in different fields, and to develop an individual program from a vast array of courses.
 The program can be tailored to each student’s abilities and needs through individual consultation, work in small classes, and careful supervision of the senior essay.

 Students may complete a Minor in Medieval Studies by taking at least 18 credit-hours in medieval courses approved by the program director.
 At least one course must be taken in each of the four contributing fields of study (History; Literature; Art or Music; Philosophy, Religious Studies, or Political Thought).